-Percentage of Credit Completion (PCC) shall be calculated by dividing the total number of credit hours for which a student receives a grade of "A", "B", "C", "D" by the total number of credit hours the student has attempted in their program of study.
-A grade of a "D" is not considered a passing grade for graduate students.
+Percentage of Credit Completion (PCC) shall be calculated by dividing the total number of credit hours for which a student receives a grade of "A," "B," "C," "D" by the total number of credit hours the student has attempted in their program of study.
+A grade of a "D" is not considered a passing grade for graduate students PCC must be 67% or 2 out of every three courses attempted must be successfully completed.